-A new year means it’s time to reflect on the highs and lows of 2015.
+A new year means it’s time to reflect on the highs and lows of last year.
 Did you get that promotion you wanted in your workplace?
 Did you meet someone that makes you feel all warm and fuzzy?
-Or did 2015 drop you down into a dark place and make you struggle to get out of it?
+Or did last year drop you down into a dark place and make you struggle to get out of it?
 No matter what you’ve gone through, all your experiences are valuable in shaping you into the person you are today.
 Take a deep breath because the new year is here and it’s time to start forward-thinking again.
 Time to start another year.
 Be bold and be brave.
 Time to chat New Years resolutions!
-Here are some tips to guide you while you’re shaping yours for 2016!
+Here are some tips to guide you while you’re shaping yours for New Year!

 1 // Fitting in Time to Exercise

 After all those Christmas and New Years feasts, it’s time to start that healthy regime!
 But, like many of us, you may be wondering how to fit in time to exercise when you have three kids to run around or a boss that likes you to work crazy hours in the office.
 Consider this: what if exercise didn’t have to be taking time away from your daily activities to sweat on a cross trainer in the gym?
 Exercise doesn’t always have to be high intensity exercise all of the time.
 If you can incorporate fitness into your daily routine, you’re more likely to stick to it.